masantiago/kassio-repository/README.md

 # kassio-repository
-Helm repository of third-parties used by kasiso
+Helm repository of third-parties used by kassio